mfkiwl/GNS-SSDR-mod/README.md

-*GNSS receiver with spoofing detection*
+***GNSS receiver with spoofing detection***

-The goal of this prject is to include a spoofing detection system into the GNSS-SDR receiver
+The goal of this project is to include a spoofing detection system into the GNSS-SDR receiver

 [![](./docs/doxygen/images/gnss-sdr_logo.png)](https://gnss-sdr.org "GNSS-SDR website")